coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 dotnet test /p:CollectCoverage=true /p:Threshold=80 /p:ThresholdType=line /p:ThresholdStat=total
 ```

-You can also specify what action to take when the the coverage is below the threshold value using the `/p:ThresholdAct` option. the accepted values are:
+You can also specify what action to take when the the coverage is below the threshold value using the `/p:ThresholdAct` option.
+The accepted values are:

 * `fail`: which fails the build and is the default option
-* `warning`: which will not stop the build and only gives warning
+* `warning`: which will not stop the build and only gives a warning console message

-The following will give give a warning (but let's the build to continue) when the threshold value is below 80:
+The following will give a warning (but let's the build to continue) when the threshold value is below 80:

 ```bash
 dotnet test /p:CollectCoverage=true /p:Threshold=80 /p:ThresholdAct=warning